-- seeking feedback on progress from people with disability and other community members - modifying strategies according to review and feedback findings - results of the review process presented to the Senior and Disability Advisory Group for progressive evaluation and endorsement of achievements and strategies - providing an annual report to the community and the NSW Minister for Disability Services - · conducting a full review after four years www.abs.gov.au
+- seeking feedback on progress from people with disability and other community members - modifying strategies according to review and feedback findings - presentation of review results to the Seniors and Disability Advisory Group for progressive evaluation and endorsement of achievements and strategies - providing an annual report to the community and the NSW Minister for Disability Services - conducting a full review after four years.

-Overall effectiveness of the Plan is measured through increased contact and improved communication with residents with disability, through improved accessibility of facilities, services and employment.
+Overall effectiveness of the plan will be measured through increased contact and improved communication with residents with disability, and through improved accessibility of facilities, services and employment.